Jun Senoue: Crush 40

 Crush 40 is a hard rock band originally formed by Senoue in 2000 to perform on NASCAR Arcade.
 It consists of Senoue on guitars, Johnny Gioeli on vocals, Toru Kawamura on drums, and Takeshi Taneda on bass.
 Since its inception, the band has created several theme songs for the Sonic the Hedgehog series.
 In October 2008, Crush 40 took the stage at the Tokyo Game Show to perform some of their most popular Sonic based songs in front of a live audience for the first time.
 Gioeli and Senoue have since created a YouTube account and uploaded video footage of the event.
 In 2009, a new Crush 40 album was released titled The Best of Crush 40: Super Sonic Songs.
 The compilation contained most of the band's Sonic releases, as well as a mixture of old tracks from NASCAR Arcade and brand new songs.
-In August 2010, Crush 40 performed at the "Summer of Sonic" convention in London, marking their first full-length performance and first performance outside Japan.
-In 2012, the band performed at two conventions, at the Summer of Sonic in Brighton and at the Sonic Boom event during the San Diego Comic-Con.
+Crush 40 performed at the August 2010 Summer of Sonic convention in London, marking their first performance outside of Japan.
+In 2012, the band performed at two conventions, at the Summer of Sonic in Brighton and at the Sonic Boom event at San Diego Comic-Con.

 The band released their first live album in October 2012, titled Live!, which featured songs from their concerts in Tokyo.
 In August 2013, the band performed in St. Louis for the Sonic Boom 2013 event, and also performed at the 2015 Youmacon in Detroit.
-For the 25th anniversary of the Sonic series, Crush 40 performed at the San Diego House of Blues during Comic-Con in July 2016, and at Summer of Sonic in London the following month.
+For the 25th anniversary of the Sonic series, Crush 40 performed at the San Diego House of Blues during Comic-Con in July 2016 and at Summer of Sonic in London the following month.
 At the 2017 Comic-Con in July, Senoue performed various Sonic material with the Video Game Orchestra.
 Crush 40 also contributed to 2019's Team Sonic Racing, performing its main theme "Green Light Ride".